yang-sec/CAN-SessionKey/README.md

 ## Introduction
 The code consists of two independent parts:
-1. Benchmark evaluation programs for indivudual crypto operations and extrapolation analyses.
+1. Benchmark evaluation programs for indivudual crypto operations and extrapolation analyses (for Section 6.1, 6.2 of the paper).
-2. A prototype implementation of SKDC and SSKT, along with hardware specification and evaluation program.
+2. A prototype implementation of SKDC and SSKT, along with hardware specification and evaluation program (for Section 6.3 of the paper).

 ## Preliminaries ##